 by Adam Trahan

-Over the years, I have enlisted the help of many talented Tenkara anglers all over the globe to help me develop my interpretation for kebari.
-I asked these experienced Tenkara Anglers for examples of the patterns they use to catch fish.
+Over the years, I have enlisted the help of many talented tenkara anglers all over Japan (and the globe) to help me develop my interpretation for kebari.
+I asked these experienced tenkara anglers for examples of the patterns they use to catch fish.
 I suggested, “Just take a couple that you tied right out of your box, especially if they are used and caught fish.
 Please send them for my shadow box project.”
 I wanted to collect a broad variety of angler’s kebari for study and display.